How Does Invoice Factoring Differ from a Business Loan?

-Factoring is not a traditional business loan – it's the sale of an asset (the invoice or receivable).
-Essentially, the factor is purchasing the right to collect on an invoice or receivable when it's paid, in return for a fee.
+Factoring isn’t a traditional small business loan — it’s alternative financing through the sale of an asset (the invoice amount or receivable).
+Essentially, the factor is purchasing the right to collect on an invoice or receivable when it’s paid for a fee.

-Because factors are counting on your customers to pay, they are more concerned with your customers' credibility.
-Factoring companies can collect payment either directly or indirectly from your customers.
-If your business has creditworthy customers, factoring could help your business get working capital upfront.
+Because financing companies are counting on your customers to pay, they’re more concerned with your customers’ credibility.
+Invoice factoring companies can collect payment directly or indirectly from your customers.
+Factoring could help your business get working capital upfront if your business has creditworthy customers.

 The goal is for your business to receive operating capital while waiting for customer payments.
-Factoring is very common in certain industries, such as transportation, staffing and wholesale.
+Factoring is common in certain industries, such as trucking, staffing, and wholesale.

-Immediate funding from invoice financing can be used for a wide variety of ways to grow your business.
-Here are the most common ways business owners utilize the financing:
+Immediate funding from invoice financing can be used to grow your business.
+Here are the most common ways business owners use financing:

 - Buying or leasing new equipment